NVIDIA/aistore/docs/command_line.md

         dry-run: if true, no disk operations for GET and PUT -ntargets int
-        number of storage targets to expect at startup (hint, proxy-only) -persist
+        number of storage targets to expect at startup (hint, proxy-only) -transient
-        true: apply command-line args to the configuration and save the latter to disk
+        false: apply command-line args to the configuration and save the latter to disk
-        false: keep it transient (for this run only) -proxyurl string
+        true: keep it transient (for this run only) -proxyurl string
         primary proxy/gateway URL (can be used to override local configuration) -stats_time duration